erikvanek/erikvanek.github.io/pages/me.md

 layout: article.njk
 ---

 I like to do stuff.
-Grow greens [for example](/aero/) or develop on the [web](/development/).
+[Growing greens aeroponically](/aero/) or develop on the [web](/development/).

 Professionally software developer for several years.
-Wannabe designer, hobby cook.
-Sometimes constructive hater.
-Loyal person.
-I love my family, friends, sports and good sleep.
-Food indeed.
+Wannabe designer, hobby cook, constructive hater & hopefully a loyal person.
+I love my family, friends, sports, good food & sleep.
+I like mid-sized cities with around a half of milion population like <abbr title="If you ever visit, instead of saying 'Hi', use 'Zdarec' [zdareds].">Brno</abbr>, Copenhagen or Wrocław.
+You can also check some [articles I like](/links).

 Wanto to se those _hard skills_?
 Feel free to scan through my [CV](/documents/erik-vanek-cv.pdf).
+It is a bit dated though.

 ### What do I like?
 - honesty,
-- food that makes sense (simple, seasonal, local, ...),
+- simple & seasonal food,
 - understanding root causes of things,
-- challenging status quo,
 - decisiveness,
 - creative wordplay.
 - independent musicians (see [my wishlist](https://bandcamp.com/falsepositive/wishlist))

 ### What I do not like?
-- bullshit,
+- bullshit and playing games,
 - improper tooling (e.g. dull knives),
 - stereotypes,
-- meal vouchers,
 - "But we've always done it this way" mindset,
 - overcooked pasta.